isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <p></p>
 <p><strong>Shu</strong>
 <br>Primarily Northern Song coins.
 But the earliest coins that we found actually
 date from the Tang Dynasty.
-With the discovery of the shipwreck artifacts, it’s possible that there are more.
+With the discovery of the shipwreck artefacts, it’s possible that there are more.
 So I haven’t looked at all the materials yet, but from the ones that I’ve seen from the land-based sites, they’re mostly from the Northern Song period.
 But Tang Dynasty ones, I mean, they